Ludof63/MTSK-analysis/analysis/README.md

 1. **[Understanding the Dataset](#Introduction):** First, we introduce the schema and key properties of the dataset.
 2. **[Point-in-Time Analysis](#"Point-in-Time Analysis"):** We then examine fuel prices at specific moment to identify moments to identify trends and regional differences.
 3. **[Time-Series Analysis](##"Time-Series Analysis"):** Here, we will focus on how prices evolve over time, trying to spot patterns and fluctuations.
-4. **Real-Time Monitoring with Grafana:** Finally, we design a real-time analysis using Grafana, assuming continuous data ingestion into our database.
+4. [Real-Time Price Analysis](#"Real-Time Price Analysis"): Finally, we design a real-time analysis using Grafana, assuming continuous data ingestion into our database.
 This showcases the power of *Hybrid Transactional/Analytical Processing (HTAP) databases* for real-time insights.

 ## Understanding the Dataset